Jordan River: History

-19th century

 In the 19th century the River Jordan and the Dead Sea were explored by boat primarily by Christopher Costigan in 1835, Thomas Howard Molyneux in 1847, William Francis Lynch in 1848, and John MacGregor in 1869.
 The full text of W. F. Lynch's 1849 book Narrative of the United States' Expedition to the River Jordan and the Dead Sea is available online.

-20th century

 In 1964, Israel began operating a pumping station that diverts water from the Sea of Galilee to the National Water Carrier.
-Also in 1964, Jordan constructed a channel that diverted water from the Yarmouk River, a main tributary of the Jordan River, to the East Ghor Canal.
+Also in 1964, Jordan constructed a channel that diverted water from the Yarmouk to the East Ghor Canal.
 Syria has also built reservoirs that catch the Yarmouk's waters.
 Environmentalists blame Israel, Jordan and Syria for extensive damage to the Jordan River ecosystem.

+Environment

+Ecology

+The Jordan River basin has a unique ichthyofauna as it serves as the meeting point for several different biogeographic regions, including the northern Palearctic, the Afrotropics, East & South Asia, and the Mediterranean.
+Native fish include cyprinids such as the Jordan bream (Achanthobrama lissneri), Jordan himri (Carasobarbus canis), Jordan barbel (Luciobarbus longiceps), Levantine scraper (Capoeta damascina; the most common native fish in the basin), red garra (Garra rufa), & Damascus garra (Garra nana), hillstream loaches such as the Palestine loach (Oxynoemacheilus insignis), catfish such as the African sharptooth catfish (Clarias gariepinus), cichlids such as the blue tilapia (Oreochromis aureus), redbelly tilapia (Coptodon zillii), & mango tilapia (Sarotherodon galilaeus), and blennies such as the freshwater blenny (Salariopsis fluviatilis).
+The Jordan bream and Jordan barbel are thought to be endemic to the Jordan River basin.
+The Jordan basin may have also served as the center of diversification for several now-widespread Palearctic fish groups.

+A native freshwater reptile is the Balkan terrapin (Mauremys rivulata), which is thought to have also been a food source for the earliest Neanderthal residents of the region.

+Several introduced species of fish are known from the region, including common carp (Cyprinus carpio), grass carp (Ctenopharyngodon idella), black carp (Hypophthalmichthys molitrix), rainbow trout (Oncorhynchus mykiss), Nile tilapia (Oreochromis niloticus), and sea mullet (Mugil cephalus).
+Many of these introduced fish either prey on or outcompete native fish and threaten their populations, especially the more endangered species.

+Flow

-In modern times, the waters are 70% to 90% used for human purposes and the flow is greatly reduced.
+In modern times, up to 95% of the water is diverted for human purposes, and the flow is less than 10% of the past average.
 Because of this and the high evaporation rate of the Dead Sea, as well as industrial extraction of salts through evaporation ponds, the Dead Sea is rapidly shrinking.

-Main environmental issues

-Reduction of water flow

 The flow rate of the Jordan River once was 1.3 billion cubic metres per year; as of 2010, just 20 to 30 million cubic metres per year flow into the Dead Sea.